Soldiers of Odin: Presence outside Finland

 Soldiers of Odin claims a membership of 600 in Finland.
 The group also has a presence in Sweden and Norway; however, the Norwegian prime minister condemns the group.
 The group has a presence in Estonia even though Estonia "has almost no asylum seekers or refugees".
 Additionally, Soldiers of Odin has a following in the United States, Canada (British Columbia, Alberta, Ontario, Québec and New Brunswick), England, Belgium, Portugal and Germany.

 Australia

 Soldiers of Odin Australia arose out of the Reclaim Australia group.
 It was registered as a non-profit association with the Victorian government in June 2016.
 Their recruitment rhetoric included exaggerating illegal entry to the country, crime perpetrated by immigrants and the threat of Islamic terrorism, targeting mainly Anglo-Australian men.
 They also used the "exotic Norse mythology" to attract far-right sympathisers who were willing to take public action.

-In 2016, the group ran "safety patrols" of Federation Square, Birrarung Marr and Bourke Street Mall, and outside city train stations at night in Melbourne, Victoria to counteract what it claims was the inability of police to protect the public from rising street crime and gangs such as the Apex gang.
+During the African gangs moral panic of 2016, the group ran "safety patrols" of Federation Square, Birrarung Marr and Bourke Street Mall, and outside city train stations at night in Melbourne, Victoria to counteract what it claims was the inability of police to protect the public from rising street crime and gangs such as the supposed Apex gang.